 Vacuum nerds have been eagerly awaiting the Miele Triflex HX1 Pro – Miele’s first foray into the cordless stick vacuum market – but does it live up to the hype?
-What could be perceived as a little late to the market, we’re here to give you the lowdown on this new flexible friend so you can decide if it’s been worth the wait, and if it's worth the spends.
+While it could be perceived as a little late to the market, we’re here to give you the lowdown on this new flexible vacuum so you can decide if it’s been worth the wait, and if this cordless vacuum is worth the spend.

 I tested the top model in the Triflex line-up, the HX1 Pro, for five weeks.
 I seriously put it through its paces on a variety of flooring, including tiles, vinyl, carpet and wood, not to mention a fair few DIY clean-ups.
 We have two very hairy, very bouncy dogs and two very hairy, very bouncy young girls, so keeping our four-bed home clean was no mean feat.

-Keep scrolling to read the full review to see if it this is the cordless vacuum you’ve been waiting for, but if you want to see more great options check out our best vacuum cleaner guide for more top vacs, at the best prices.
+Keep scrolling to read the full review of the Miele Triflex HX1 Pro to see if it this is the cordless vacuum you’ve been waiting for, and if it's worth your short and long-term investment.
+Since writing this review way back in April 2020, we've also revisited it to give you an update on how the vacuum has stood against the test of time.
+If you want to see yet more great options, check out our best vacuum cleaner guide for more top vacs at the best prices.

 Miele Triflex HX1 Pro specifications